Table of contents

 The presentation is a formal meeting between the salesperson and the potential customer in which the salesperson pitches their product or service.
 The presentation includes information about the product or service, and demonstrations or explanations of how it works.

 When meeting with potential customers, you must present them in a way which reflects their needs and interests.
-This will help create an impression of trustworthiness as well as increase chances for success!
+This will help create an impression of trustworthiness and increase the chances of success!

 05 Objection handling

-When personal selling, objection handling is a technique used to deal with any potential concerns a prospect may have about the product or service being offered.
+In personal selling, objection handling is a technique used to address any potential concerns a prospect may have about the product or service being offered.

 This may include concerns about price, trust, urgency, or need.
 By addressing these concerns, the salesperson is more likely to close the sale.